grazielegs/graziele_silva_qa/README.md

 ## Considerations
 One of the itens from the Technical Assessment is the maintainability of the test code.
 What I would to is add an 'data-testid' atributes to select the itens of the website and if the selectors change, the test will stay intact.

-# Thanks and my best regards!
+# Thank you very much and my best regards!